Lorraineken/Bot-Battle/README.md

 # BOT BATTLE

 # Description
-This is a galactic web application that allows galactic overload to browse through a list of robots, view robots details and enlist a bot into their army
+This is a galactic web application that allows galactic overload to browse through a list of robots, view robots details, delete robots by clicking the red delete button and enlist a bot into their army.

 # Getting Started